samonclique/EKS-SetupWith-TF/README.md

 ```
 # Update the Kubernetes configuration

-Make sure to change your desired region
+Make sure to change your desired region <br>
 Note: If you change the cluster name in the main.tf, remember to make the change in this command from "--name EKS_CLOUD" to your preferred "--name <preferred clustername>"

 ```